smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 - M005: Places You Have Come to Fear the Most / Dashboard Confessional / The Places You Have Come to Fear the Most [Bonus Track] / 2001
 - M005: Not as We / Alanis Morissette / Not as We / 2008
 - M004: Stripped Intro / Christina Aguilera / Christina Aguilera/Stripped / 2006
-- M004: Pardon Me / Staind / Illusion of Progress / 2008
 - M003: Shatter / Feeder / The Singles / 2006
 - M002: Our Sick Story / Atreyu / A Death-Grip on Yesterday / 2006
 - M002: Magic's in the Makeup / No Doubt / Return of Saturn / 2000
 - M002: Easy / Westlife / The Love Album [Deluxe Edition] / 2006
-- M001: Take This / Staind / Chapter V [Clean] / 2005
 - M001: Lien on Your Dreams / Black Rebel Motorcycle Club / Baby 81 / 2007
 - M001: If Only She Knew / Michelle Branch / The Spirit Room/Hotel Paper / 2009
 - M001: Hide Away / Hilary Duff / Hilary Duff / 2004
 - M001: Drawn Out / Dishwalla / Opaline / 2002
 - K952: Get Up / Unwritten Law / Here's to the Mourning [Clean] / 2005
-- K610: The Last Tear / Trapt / Only Through the Pain / 2008
 - K599: This Moment Is All There Is / Lenny Kravitz / It Is Time for a Love Revolution / 2008
 - K520: Adjustments / Smile Empty Soul / Vultures / 2006
 - K428: Panic Attack / Finger Eleven / Finger Eleven / 2003